mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 5 minutes walking.
 Then 10 minutes EASY jogging to cool down.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **40 minutes**
+5000m Time: **22:32**

+<!---->
 Although I woke breifly at 0515, last night's sleep was the best I've had in a long time.
-<!---->

 Information about the availability of UVic's Centennial Stadium is next to nonexistant so I decided to drive there and check it out.
 After arriving, I found the gate open and a sign stating if you have COVID symtoms, do not enter.
 I paid for parking, set my bag and water bottle near the grandstand and set off to do my warm-up.

 The UVic track surface, being a legacy of the 1996 Commonwealth Games, was awesome underfoot.
 The warmup felt good; the weather was near perfect and I had this entire facility to myself!